 (2) Full payment for all Lots must be made to Brightwells within 1 hour of the completion of the sale, in pounds sterling by means of cash, debit card or cheque.
 Cash payments are subject to a limit of £2,500 for all purchases made in this auction.
 Total cash payments to Brightwells Limited from any customer cannot exceed a Sterling equivalent of EUR 9,999 in any single or series of related or linked transactions within a 90 day rolling period.
 Where the Buyer wishes to pay by cash or card a fee shall be payable as detailed in the General Information.
 Payment in this context may include the tender of a cheque in the full amount although the Auctioneer in the Auctioneer’s discretion may refuse a cheque, in which event the Buyer must tender payment in some other manner.

-(3) The Auctioneer shall pay the Seller the price of the horse less Auctioneer’s commission and any other outstanding charges and expenses due from the Seller to the Auctioneer within 21 days of the day of the Sale, provided that:-
+(3) The Auctioneer shall pay the Seller the price of the pony less Auctioneer’s commission and any other outstanding charges and expenses due from the Seller to the Auctioneer within 21 days of the day of the Sale, provided that:-

 (ii) the Buyer has not initiated the Complaints Procedure set out below:

 In the event that the Buyer has initiated the Complaints Procedure, the Auctioneer shall retain the price of the Lot pending the outcome of the Complaints Procedure.

 (5) If the Buyer fails to make a payment in full for the Lot, and in the Auctioneers opinion the Buyer is a bona fide person (3. i) and fails to make payment in full for the Lot or Lots the Auctioneer may, at his absolute discretion, resell the Lot and the Buyer shall be liable for any shortfall in price, and any associated expenses connected with such resale.